ByAUJay

 Concrete runbook examples

-• Action: pause fund ingress (ops policy), open an incident, require a corrective owner/threshold change transaction.
+- Action: Pause fund ingress according to ops policy, open an incident, and require a corrective owner or adjust the threshold change transaction.

-• Trigger: ETH outflow > 500 ETH from treasury Safe in a single block, not tied to an approved proposal or streaming payment
+- Trigger: If you see more than 500 ETH flowing out of the treasury Safe in a single block, and it’s not linked to an approved proposal or a regular payment, that’s a red flag.

 3. Multi-stage threat correlation